47degrees/arrow-slides/processed-slides/arrow-meta.md

 **Code Generation**

-There is access to interception at every phase in the compiler, including code generation.
+With Arrow-meta, there is access to interception at every phase in the compiler, including code generation.

-When we're talking about code generation, we're referencing ASM/IR
+For those less familiar with compilers, when we're talking about code generation, we're referencing ASM/IR:

-ASM - a library that generates bytecode for the JVM
+- **ASM** - a library that generates bytecode for the JVM

-IR - For UI folks, you can think of IR like a ViewModel for code gen. Intermediate representation is a textual tree that can is used to generate bytecode for all available backends available to Kotlin.
+- **IR** - Intermediate representation is a textual tree used to generate bytecode for all available backends available to Kotlin.
+For UI folks, you can think of IR like a ViewModel for code generation.

-The Kotlin compiler uses one or the other.

-Arrow-meta provides a user-friendly DSL giving you the option to use either!
+The Kotlin compiler uses one or the other, so Arrow-meta provides a user-friendly DSL giving you the option to use either!

 ---